This post may contain affiliate links. Please see our disclosure policy.

 This whole body deodorant is perfect for everyone wanting to keep odors in check.
 Please note that if this is the first natural deodorant recipe you are making, check out the ‘Making the Switch‘ section below for helpful tips.

-- Use a funnel to add the vodka, fractionated coconut oil, and essential oils into the spray bottle.
-Secure the lid and shake well to incorporate the ingredients.
+Step 1: Use a funnel to add the vodka, fractionated coconut oil, and essential oils into the spray bottle.

-- Remove the lid, add the witch hazel, secure the lid again, and give it another good shake.
+Step 3: Remove the lid, add the witch hazel, secure the lid again, and give it another good shake.

 Pro Tip: The ingredients will separate naturally.
 Shake well before each use.
 Remember, spray deodorant is less effective than stick deodorant for preventing underarm body odor.

-Before use
+Before Use

 To rule out any skin reactions, do a patch test on a small area of skin before applying the product fully.

-Tangerine and Bergamot are both photosensitive oils and should not be worn in direct sunlight.
+Tangerine and bergamot are both photosensitive oils and should not be worn in direct sunlight.
 If you are applying them to exposed skin, substitute these oils for non-photosensitive ones.

 Always consult with your healthcare provider to see if this product is right for you.